Alex-philip5/DevOps-Observability/README.md

 ![Prometheus Server Chart](https://github.com/Allu-Philip/DevOps-Observability/assets/33429916/8287cec1-aa63-4896-9336-83059683c9f5)

-## Introduction
+## Hit the Star! ⭐

-This repository contains the DevOps-Observability FOSS Stack.
-In this guide, we'll walk you through the setup process.
+If you are planning to use this DevOps-Observability FOSS Stack repo for learning, please hit the star.
+Thanks!

 ## Setup